kjahan/community/README.md

 How to run the Python script:
 python cmty.py graph.txt

-If you have any question about the code, contact me @ k.jahanbakhsh@gmail.com
+If you have any question about the code, contact me @ <b>k DOT jahanbakhsh AT gmail DOT com</b>.